What Is Miracle-Gro For Your Brain?

 That’s a lot like what hormones do.
 When the various glands and organs that produce these chemical messengers—the pancreas, thyroid, adrenals and more—are in sync, you have a secure sense of wellbeing.
 But when they’re not and levels of hormones are either too low or too high, you can feel pretty lousy.
 And because the brain is in such close communication with hormones—signaling their release and being affected by them—differences in the amounts produced can easily cause brain fog and mood problems.

-Although there are literally hundreds of hormones in the body that affect the brain, seven of the most important are thyroid, cortisol, DHEA, estrogen, progesterone, testosterone and insulin (more on that one in a later post).
+Although there are literally hundreds of hormones in the body that affect the brain, seven of the most important are thyroid, cortisol, DHEA, estrogen, progesterone, testosterone and insulin.
 Take estrogen: Women naturally cycle through rising and falling levels of estrogen right up to and past menopause, when estrogen drops off and cognitive function wanes.
 Or thyroid: Between 5 and 25 percent of the world’s population, men and women, are thought to have thyroid problems.

 Why not make sure your hormones are at optimal levels so that your brain and memory are in top condition—throughout your life?